Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 When we started code on this project, I had one programmer available to work on it.
 He's great at Java but had almost no functional programming experience.
-We did our best, and the first release of this system - the version we have in production now - is not exactly what I've described.
+We did our best, and the first release of this system - the version we have in production now - is not exactly like what I've described.

 We try to work in a lean-development way, to get services into the hands of the developers who are going to use it and see what we did wrong.
 Our production version is written in Java 1.8 and uses one process per book rather than one actor per key.
-Because of this, a book is a container for a set of keys.
-We can only compose data across books, and books maintain their own event stores and a single projection.
+Because of this, a book is a container for a set of keys, and we can only compose data across books, and books maintain their own event stores and a single projection.
+It doesn't scale well - the chunks are too big.

 Our development version is being written in Elixir.
 Here there is no difference between a book and a key - a book is just a key, so any key can be considered a book, and compositions can happen at any level.
 Each key is an Erlang process and maintains its own state across time, which includes metadata and either data or a link to child nodes.
 Each key manages its own event store as well, although this is distributed around the cluster.